athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

 addScript(testScript, dom.window);
 ```

-<aside class="blog-post__note">The above is going to look like a lot of code.
+<aside class="blog-content__note">The above is going to look like a lot of code.
 90% of it is directly from the jsdom docs.
 The only things I have added are comments and some helper functions to make it more maintainable.</aside>

 The above is just a JavaScript file meant to be run by node.
 You can manually call it by running: